Contact

 Commercial, Contracting, Licensing, M&A

 Understanding how to navigate the esoteric purchasing and contracting practices of the automotive industry is a key to a company's success, and Miller Canfield has a wealth of experience in providing clients with effective and practical advice.
-The firm's Corporate Group, Bankruptcy Group and other transactional lawyers have a vast range of experience and depth in representing automotive suppliers in such traditional and new matters, both in the U.S. and globally, including:
+Key to this practice is an understanding of how the commercial relationships in the automotive industry work, including the goals, requirements, motives and regulatory and legal boundaries for each party to a transaction.
+The firm's Corporate Group, Bankruptcy Group and other transactional lawyers have a vast range of experience and depth in representing automotive suppliers and their customers in such traditional and new matters, in the U.S., Canada and globally, including:

 - Terms and conditions, sale acknowledgements